k-Refuge/AWS_AI_Agent_Amazon-_Sage_Maker/README.md

 **InvokEndpoint Error**
 We attempted to deploy our model using SageMaker and received a successful output in the terminal.
 However, when we try to call the endpoint, we encounter a runtime error, as shown below:
 <img width="1231" height="157" alt="image" src="https://github.com/user-attachments/assets/f61d9b6a-48b4-4f63-a70b-9d9beec7f47c" />
-Please refer to our file at " " for detailed explanations.
+Please refer to our error file for detailed explanations.
 We would greatly appreciate your guidance and contribution on this issue.